By PATRICIA CORRIGAN

 Courtney Unkrich signed up for the program because she wanted to do something for her community.
 "When I joined in 2021, I'd left medical school because I realized that was not where my path lay, but my interest in health care meshed well with the

 Mercy Serves opportunity," she said.

 Unkrich recalled that every day in the emergency department was different.
 "You encounter a lot of scenarios, meet a lot of different people," she said.
 "Patients with substance use issues range on a scale of readiness to make changes.
 Some are just

 not having it — you come in and start talking and they're just not ready.
 Other people tell you they need help.
 They want to talk, and I got to be that resource."

 Offering the human touch

-a blanket be something you need?'
+or a blanket be something you need?'
 Other times, I'd just ask about their day or have a simple conversation about their grandchildren.
-Sometimes, patients would tell me they were glad they came in because they met me, and during follow-up later I would
+Sometimes, patients would tell me they were glad they came in because they met me, and during follow-up later

 'I've been there'

 Adrian Burns is part of the sixth group, which commenced in September 2022.
 Burns joined the program for a personal reason.
 "I'm really passionate about Mercy Serves because I'm in recovery from